 Leftists set to topple Portugal government

-Portugal's left-wing opposition alliance looks set to topple the country's centre-right minority government Tuesday in a crucial parliamentary vote, barely 10 days after it was sworn in.
+Portugal's left-wing opposition alliance looked set to topple the country's centre-right minority government Tuesday in a crucial parliamentary vote, barely 10 days after it was sworn in.

 The vote comes as European fears mount over the prospect of a left-wing coalition taking power in a country still recovering after receiving a 78-billion-euro ($87-billion) bailout in exchange for strict austerity measures, and with investors concerned over the political crisis.

-Prime Minister Pedro Passos Coelho, whose centre-right coalition won the most votes in last month's elections but lost the absolute majority it had enjoyed since 2011, warned Monday that the rival bloc's policies would "ruin Portugal".
+Finance Minister Maria Luis Albuquerque, from the centre-right coalition which won the most votes in last month’s polls but lost the absolute majority it had enjoyed since 2011, warned that the rival bloc would derail Portugal’s economic recovery.

-Passos Coelho accused the newly-formed bloc -- comprised of the Socialist Party (PS), the Communists and their allies -- of wanting to push through a "short-term and unrealistic programme" which "would be viewed as a threat" to the country's economic recovery.
+Prime Minister Pedro Passos Coelho accused the newly formed bloc — comprising the Socialist Party (PS), the Communists and their allies — of wanting to push through an “unrealistic programme.”

-"We are already paying the price for the uncertainty surrounding the issue of this debate," he said, referring to plunging stock prices and rising borrowing costs.
+“We are already paying the price for the uncertainty surrounding the issue of this debate,” he added, referring to plunging stock prices and rising borrowing costs.